Victoria Monét: 2019–present: Jaguar and Jaguar II

 On April 1, 2019, Victoria Monét and Ariana Grande released the single "Monopoly" while Grande was on her Sweetener World Tour.
 The song debuted at No. 70 on the Billboard Hot 100 becoming Monét first entry on the chart as an artist; Monét also appeared at No. 16 on Billboard's Emerging Artists artist the same week.

 In late 2019, Monét released the single "Ass Like That".
 The song served as the lead single to her upcoming debut project.
 In early 2020, Monét released the single "Moment" followed by the promotional single "Dive".
 Monét was announced as Apple Music's Up Next artist in February 2020.
 On June 19, Monét released the single "Experience" with Khalid and SG Lewis and announced her debut project, Jaguar.
 In an interview with Apple Music, Monét disclosed that Jaguar will be released in three separate parts which will eventually come together to form her debut studio album.
 Part one of Jaguar was released on August 7.
 On October 4, Monét released the song "Politics" exclusively on SoundCloud, leaving a portion of the song fully instrumental, so listeners could add their own feature verse to the song.
 On October 8, Monét released a remix of the Jaguar track "Touch Me" featuring American singer-songwriter Kehlani.
 In December 2020, Monét released a holiday instrumental edition of Jaguar called A Jaguar Christmas: The Orchestral Arrangements.

 On February 1, 2021, Monét released the single "F.U.C.K." along with a western-themed music video.
 On August 5, 2021, she released another single "Coastin" and a music video was released starring Rickey Thompson.
 In June 2022, Monét performed "Coastin" at the 22nd BET Awards pre-show and announced she was working on a follow-up project to her previous EP titled Jaguar II.

 On March 24, 2023, Monét released the track "Smoke" featuring Lucky Daye, as her first new single since 2021.
 "Smoke" was followed by the singles "Party Girls" (featuring Buju Banton) and "On My Mama", released on May 10 and June 16, respectively.
 A dancehall remix of "Party Girls" (additionally featuring Michaël Brun) was released on May 26.
 In July 2023, Monét was featured on the cover of the 125th edition of Clash.

+In January 2024, Monét and the Black Music Action Coalition (BMAC) partnered to establish the "BMAC x Victoria Monét Music Maker Grant" that provides a $5,000 grant, as well as mentorship and career advice from Monét, to support select emerging Black artists.